J&J Medical Connect

 OLE Study

-Earley et al (2025)3,4 conducted a 26-week, OLE, multicenter, international study that evaluated the long-term safety and tolerability of CAPLYTA 42 mg as adjunctive therapy to ADT in patients with MDD who had completed Study 501 or 502 (N=809).
+Durgam et al (2026)3 conducted a 26-week, OLE, multicenter, international study that evaluated the long-term safety and tolerability of CAPLYTA 42 mg as adjunctive therapy to ADT in patients with MDD who had completed Study 501 or 502 (N=809).

 The change in depression symptoms from baseline to week 26 was assessed using the MADRS Total score.
-As shown in Figure: Mean Change in MADRS Total Score Over Time (Study 503), patients demonstrated improvement in depression symptoms throughout the OLE period.
-The mean±SD change in the MADRS Total score from open-label baseline to week 26 was -9.1±8.98.3 The MADRS response (≥50% decrease from baseline in MADRS Total score) and remission (MADRS Total score ≤10) rates at week 26 were 79.5% and 65.4%, respectively.4
+As shown in Figure: Mean Change in MADRS Total Score Over Time (Study 503), patients demonstrated improvement in depression symptoms throughout the OLE period.3 Decrease in MADRS total score began by day 8 of the pooled double-blind treatment and continued through week 26 of the open-label treatment.
+The mean±SD change in the MADRS Total score from open-label baseline to week 26 was -9.1±8.98.4

-Abbreviations: ADT, antidepressant therapy; DB, double-blind; EOLTP, end of long-term treatment period; MADRS, Montgomery-Ǻsberg Depression Rating Scale; OLE, open-label extension.
+Abbreviations: ADT, antidepressant therapy; DB, double-blind; MADRS, Montgomery-Ǻsberg Depression Rating Scale; OL, open-label.

 Literature Search